 On the other hand, a man in his mid-30′s knows where he’s going and how he wants to get there.
 If he says he’s going to own his own business, then if he’s not well on his way you can count him out.
 He has either gone to college and done something with his degree, or might possibly be in college getting a degree to better himself.
 Most of our dreams are dead by 35 as cold, hard reality has set in.
 We know that the only way to actually accomplish anything in life is to apply ourselves and make that happen.
 You can look at this man and know ahead of time what your future together will probably be.

-relationship, and when the intimacy begins he’s in no hurry to finish it.
+3. We take our time.
+Understand something, a man in his mid-30’s no longer notches the bed post (for the most part).
+He’s looking for a james-bond-16relationship, and when the intimacy begins he’s in no hurry to finish it.
 Sports are great, and the stock market is interesting, but when cloth leaves skin the focus change s.
-There’s a reason why James Bond is always played by a man in his late 30′s, you know.
+There’s a reason why James Bond is always played by a man in his late 30’s, you know.

 We know where the “hot spots” are.
 We actually know about foreplay.
 We are looking for an earth-shattering hour.
 We are not some college frat boy who is going to slam it home and then go grab a brew.
 You never know…you might actually get something out of the experience rather than hoping you can catch up before your boyfriend ends the show.